-- Back up: Generally, drivers on Louisiana roads shouldn’t be reversing in traffic or at intersections.
+- Backup: Generally, drivers on Louisiana roads shouldn’t reverse in traffic or at intersections.
 Still, some will try this risky maneuver without warning.
-When they do and they end up backing up into the following vehicle, causing a rear-end collision, the driver making that dangerous reverse maneuver can be at fault for the accident.
+When they do, and they end up backing up into the following vehicle, causing a rear-end collision, the driver making that dangerous reverse maneuver can be at fault for the accident.

 What If You’re the Lead Driver in a Rear-End Collision?